-Documentation of supervision, case consultation, and any other client-specific activity is maintained in a separate folder, managed by the Training Program Specialist at CHC.
+Documentation of supervision, case consultation, and any other client-specific activity is maintained in a separate system, managed by the Training Director or assigned administrator at CGC.

 Minutes and attendance for each monthly Psychology Team Meeting are maintained in a separate electronic file that includes attendance at said meeting, topics addressed, and outcomes.